Itgotworse26/Used_Cars_Fuel_Types/README.md

 > "Neural networks, also known as artificial neural networks (ANNs) or simulated neural networks (SNNs), are a subset of machine learning and are at the heart of deep learning algorithms.
 Their name and structure are inspired by the human brain, mimicking the way that biological neurons signal to one another."

 When we created our OneHotEncoder instance and fitted and transformed the OneHotEncoder using the categorical variable list, it split our "fuel" into three different columns; "fuel_Diesel, "fuel_Other", and "fuel_Petrol".
-As a result, we had to repeat the process of splitting our preprocessed data into our features and target arrays three different times; one for each fuel type.
+As a result, we had to repeat the process of splitting our preprocessed data into our features and target arrays three different times; one for each fuel type, with the fuel types being our targets.

+Even though our model is functioning, we still feared that the data was too cleaned up, and as a result, it overfitted.
+Our model_accuracy routinely ran at around 99%; while it meant our model worked, it might not be predicting the trends in fuel types as accurately as we hoped.